-In the previous article, we have discussed the composition and structure of the earth’s atmosphere.
+In the previous article, we discussed the composition and structure of the Earth’s atmosphere.
 The atmosphere is essential for the survival of plant and animal life.
 They also require the optimum temperature to keep themselves warm and grow.
-In this article, we are going to discuss in details about some of the topics like insolation, terrestrial radiation, heat budget of the earth, albedo, etc.
+In this article, we are going to discuss in detail some of the topics like insolation, terrestrial radiation, heat budget of the earth, albedo, etc.

 Insolation or Incoming Solar Radiation